-Chinese warriors would wear leather sashes with stones hanging from either side of their waist while they hiked across the vast countryside to protect their nation.
-When the warriors became exhausted, to the point where they just couldn’t go any further, they would kneel down to rest.
-The stones would naturally land at Stomach 36 on each leg.
-Upon arising from this bended knee position, with pressure on Stomach 36, when the soldiers arose they found extra hidden renewed strength and were able to hike “three more miles”…
+Chinese warriors wore leather sashes with stones hanging from either side of their waists while they hiked across the vast countryside to protect their nation.
+When the warriors became too exhausted to go any further, they knelt down to rest.
+The stones hanging from the sashes would naturally land at Stomach 36 on each leg and the kneeling position placed pressure on the points.
+When the soldiers arose, they found hidden, renewed strength and were able to hike “three more miles”…

 Acupuncture Point: Stomach 36 (ST 6, ST6)

 Location: 3 cun inferior to ST 35, one finger width lateral to the anterior crest of the tibia, in the tibialis anterior muscle.

 Attributes: He-Sea, Horary, and Earth point of the Stomach channel.
 Command point of the abdomen.
 Sea of Nourishment point.
 Lower He-Sea point, Gao Wu Command point, Ma Dan-yang Heavenly Star point.

 TCM Actions: Rectifies the spleen and stomach; regulates central qi; harmonizes the intestines and disperses stagnation; breaks thoracic blood stasis; courses wind and transforms damp; frees and regulates Qi and blood of the channels; supports the correct and banks up the origin; dispels pathogens and prevents disease.

 Indications: Stomach pain; abdominal distention; indigestion; vomiting; borborygmi; diarrhea; constipation; dysentery; breast yong; dizziness; epilepsy; paralysis due to wind strike; foot qi; Water swelling; aching knee and tibia.